BMariscal/Pomodoro-Timer/README.md

   * Issues to be addressed:
       * Chrome and Firefox throttle setTimeout/setInterval in inactive tabs.
-Timer stops when you switch tabs.
+This causes timer to slow down when you switch tabs.